Royal Montgomeryshire Militia: Commanders

-Heritage & ceremonial
+Heritage and ceremonial

 Colours

-When the Duke of Beaufort inspected the regiment in 1684, they paraded under a white Regimental colour, while the cornet of the troop of horse was also white and bore a scroll inscribed 'PRO REGE' surmounted by a right arm in natural colours holding a red heart.Scott, Table 6.2.2.
+When the Duke of Beaufort inspected the regiment in 1684, they paraded under a white Regimental colour, while the cornet of the troop of horse was also white and bore a scroll inscribed 'PRO REGE' surmounted by a right arm in natural colours holding a red heart.
 From 1763 to about 1804 the colour carried the coat of arms of the Lord Lieutenant of Montgomeryshire on a blue sheet.
 In about 1804 the regimental colour was changed to garter blue with the Union Flag in the canton; in the centre a crowned Union Wreath of roses, thistles and shamrocks surrounded the Royal cypher; below the wreath were three gold scrolls, one above the other, carrying the title 'ROYAL' 'MONTGOMERY' 'MILITIA'.
 Rifle regiments do not carry colours, so they were laid up at St Mary's Church, Welshpool, when the regiment was converted in 1853.
 On conversion back to line infantry as a battalion of the SWB it was presented with new colours: both the Queen's and Regimental colours bore in the centre a crowned garter displaying the title 'SOUTH WALES BORDERERS' and enclosing the Roman numeral 'IV'.

-Uniforms & insignia
+Uniforms and insignia

 From 1763 to 1853 the uniform was similar to that of the regular infantry of the line, with blue facings on the red coat.
 On conversion to light infantry in 1810 the plume in the headdress was changed from white to green.
 On conversion to rifles in 1853 the uniform changed to Rifle green with dark blue facings, the facings changing to scarlet in 1856.
-As a battalion of the South Wales Borderer it adopted that regiment's red uniform with white facings (changed to grass green in 1905).Owen, pp. 50–1.
+As a battalion of the South Wales Borderer it adopted that regiment's red uniform with white facings (changed to grass green in 1905).

 The officers' gilt shoulder-belt plate ca 1800 had a silver design of the Prince of Wales's feathers and coronet inside a crown garter inscribed 'MONTGOMERY MILITIA'.
 In 1813 the design was the same, but the Prince of Wales's motto Ich Dien had been added beneath the coronet.
 The officer's plate in 1867-81 was now silver and the design was a French bugle-horn inside a circle inscribed 'ROYAL MONTGOMERY RIFLES', all in the centre of a Maltese cross and wreath, surmounted by the Prince of Wales's feathers, coronet and motto.
 The black metal badge of the other ranks' 'pork pie' undress cap of ca 1850 had a light infantry bugle-horn with a scroll beneath inscribed 'ROYAL MONTGOMERY'.
 The other ranks' buttons of 1876–81 were of the standard 'crown' pattern.
 In 1881 the battalion adopted the SWB badge and insignia.